5 Steps to Implementing a Data Literacy-Driven DataOps Framework

 DataOps is a new framework that has been gathering greater attention in the past year since it first appeared on the Gartner Hype Cycle.
-DataOps is defined as a new way of thinking related to data which encompasses people, processes, and technology, resulting in improved collaboration and streamlined decision-making at the speed of business.
+DataOps is defined as a new way of thinking related to data that encompasses people, processes, and technology, resulting in improved collaboration and streamlined decision-making at the speed of business.
 It creates better alignment for enterprises to work with and use their vast data stores and talent to drive better business outcomes.

 [Related Article: Why Use Continuous Intelligence in DevOps/DataOps]